 ENG 220 Early World Literature (A,H,O).
 Explores literatures of the world from antiquity to the early modern world, with considerable attention to texts outside the Western tradition.
 3 Cr.

-ENG 221 Who Wrote the Bible (A).
+ENG 221 Who Wrote the Bible (A,H,O).
 Introduces students to the Bible through consideration and application of various theories of biblical authorship.
 Situates the Bible in its ancient near eastern cultural context.
 3 Cr.

 ENG 222 Genres in World Literature (A).
 Explores transcultural and transhistorical trajectories of a genre or related genres of world literature, examining the development of genres such as epic, picaresque, tragedy, etc. across Eastern and Western Civilizations.
 3 Cr.